L4VM4T/L4VM4T/README.md

 - **Bachelor's Degree in Mathematical Sciences** - Complutense University of Madrid
   - Dissertation: "Diffusive Logistic Equation and Its Applications to Ecology"

-I am also continuously pursuing parallel training, obtaining numerous certificates such as Womanium Quantum Computing + AI, Qiskit Fall Fest 2023, and QWorld's QBronce and QNickel certificates.
+I am also continuously pursuing parallel training, obtaining numerous certificates such as Quantum Device Workshop UCLAxUSC 2025, Womanium Quantum Computing + AI, Qiskit Fall Fest 2023, and QWorld's QBronce and QNickel certificates.

 ## 📝Research